pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 ### Configure TiDB service

-You need to configure `spec.tidb.service` before TiDB Operator  creates a service for TiDB.
+You need to configure `spec.tidb.service` so that TiDB Operator creates a service for TiDB.
 You can configure Service with different types according to the scenarios, such as `ClusterIP`, `NodePort`, `LoadBalancer`, etc.

 #### ClusterIP

 `ClusterIP` exposes services through the internal IP of the cluster.
-When selecting this type of service, you can only access it within the cluster, using ClusterIP or the Service domain name (`${cluster_name}-tidb.${namespace}`).
+When selecting this type of service, you can only access it within the cluster using ClusterIP or the Service domain name (`${cluster_name}-tidb.${namespace}`).

 ```yaml
 spec: